thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 ## Delegate Tiers

 There are multiple tiers of Delegates, each with their own responsibilities within the WCA.
-At their core, all tiers of Delegates have one thing in common: at a WCA competition, they all have the responsibility to make sure that competitions are run in accordance with the regulations.
+At their core, all tiers of Delegates have one thing in common: at a WCA competition, they all have the responsibility to make sure that competitions are run in accordance with the Regulations.

 ### Trainee Delegates